Pet Protect Header Image

 What is Lifetime cover?

 Lifetime or Lifelong cover means we'll pay for recurring and ongoing treatments as policy benefits are reinstated annually on policy renewal.
 Lifetime pet insurance provides a set amount of cover for veterinary fees, which renews each year in line with the renewal of the policy.
 This means that your pet is covered throughout its lifetime providing the policy remains active.
+Our Lifetime policy provides an annual benefit limited which will be replenished each year.
+The limit is reinstated at renewal and covers your pet’s veterinary fees (choose from £1,000, £2,000, £3,000 £4,000 or £6,000) for as long as you require, provided your policy is continually renewed.
+Please see the Policy Summary and Policy Document for full details.

 Working Dogs